Skip to main content Skip to footer

 • be signed and dated by you and by the person or people you’re nominating

-• include your NHS pension number, your date of birth and your current address in the letter
+• include your NHS pension membership number, your date of birth and your current address in the letter

 You can specify what information you want them to receive on your behalf.